-In order to meet the requirements for permanent residence under the General Skills Category, a job-offer from a New Zealand employer is quite often the center of all efforts.
+In order to meet the requirements for residence under the Skilled Migrant Category or a work visa, a job-offer from a New Zealand employer is quite often the center of all efforts.

 As in other countries, employers in New Zealand highly appreciate that an applicant be self-motivated in seeking employment.
 The vast majority of employers select their future employees according to their qualification, English language skills and (New Zealand) work experience.